sdslabs/gasper/docs/content/getting-started/quick-start.md

 Note the **host_ip** and **container_port** fields in the above JSON response

-You can now can access the deployed application by hitting the URL **host_ip:container_port** from your browser
+You can now access the deployed application by hitting the URL **host_ip:container_port** from your browser

 For the above case it will be `10.43.3.24:64128`